skmochi/gsidecar/README.md

 Therefore Gameserver is not evictable, their placement would be scatter.
 This option shutdown gameserver whose state is not "Allocated" automatically.
 This works every DESCHEDULE_DURATION time.
+You should use this option with "Packed" storategy.